PhMajerus/CowFiles/README.md

 ![mario](images/mario.png)

 This uses Unicode 13.0 sextants and ANSI/VT colors (256 colors).
-It is based on the Famicom / NES game Super Mario Bros.
+It is based on the Famicom / NES game Super Mario Bros, but with modern colors.

 ### sxl-mario+yoshi